-Where can I buy $500 dollar bill?
+Where can I buy a $500 dollar bill?

-Unfortunately you won’t probably find a “$500 dollar bill for sale” sign at your local pawn shop.
+Unfortunately, you won’t probably find a “$500 dollar bill for sale” sign at your local pawn shop.

 If you’re looking to buy one of these five hundred dollar bills your best bet is to contact several online dealers to see if they have any for sale.

-However, it’s definitely riskier to buy a $500 dollar bill from eBay than a trusted and certified dealer.
+However, it’s definitely riskier to buy a $500 dollar bill from eBay than from a trusted and certified dealer.